leon-hacket/leon-hacket/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on Python or R Programs
+- 👯 I’m looking to collaborate on Python or Java Programs

 Please text me if you need any help with your project or want to collaborate! 😄